Please ensure Javascript is enabled for purposes of website accessibility

 Phase 1 included development of a public participation plan, work plan and a technical memorandum consisting of existing conditions analysis, case studies, existing local projects, and recommendations for Green Stormwater Infrastructure opportunities.
 Phase 1 of the project concluded in June 2025.

 Phase 2 has just begun!
-The process of advancing salmon recovery, climate impacts resilience, and encouraging regenerative stormwater management continues.
+The process of advancing salmon recovery, climate impacts resilience, and encouraging a new way to address stormwater continues.
 Phase 2 will consist of plan updates, green stormwater infrastructure, low-impact development incentives, community outreach and education, and site-specific project identification/development.

-This effort will be conducted concurrently with the update of the Comprehensive Plan and development regulations.
+This Phase 2 project will be conducted along with the update of the Comprehensive Plan and development regulations.
 To learn more about the Comprehensive Plan update, please visit:

 https://ilwaco-wa.gov/2027-comprehensive-plan-periodic-update/